Wayne Darwen

-Natural Born Killers

-Darwen inspired the character of newsman Wayne Gale, portrayed by Robert Downey Jr. in Oliver Stone’s film, Natural Born Killers (1994).

-In May 2015, Darwen made international news when he responded to Downey's attack on journalists and independent films, telling The New York Posts Page Six: "Junior was a lot more interesting when he was a substance-abusing, suffering artist — brave and silly enough to push the envelope."
+In May 2015, Darwen made international news when he responded to Robert Downey Jr.’s attack on journalists and independent films.

 High There

-Darwen wrote, directed (with Henry Goren), produced and took on the guise of Dave High in the documentary film High There (2015).
-High There is a nonfiction comedy about the efforts of Darwen and Henry Goren to film the pilot for a marijuana travelogue series on the island of Hawaii.
+Darwen wrote, directed (with Henry Goren), produced and took on the guise of Dave High in the documentary film High There (2015), a nonfiction comedy about the efforts of Darwen and Henry Goren to film the pilot for a marijuana travelogue series on the island of Hawaii.
 They wind up in various misadventures, while uncovering a Drug Enforcement Administration campaign to control the marijuana trade and to persecute marijuana activist Roger Christie.
 It is the first leg of a filmic journey that picks up where Darwen's colleague and inspiration Hunter S. Thompson left off.

 High There premiered 25 August 2014 at the Action on Film International Film Festival in Monrovia, California.
 Darwen was on location in Adelaide at the time, so he appeared at the premiere as a life-size cardboard cut-out.
 The film won the Viewers' Choice Award at the first annual Cannabis Film Festival in Humboldt County, California on May 3, 2015.
 On the heels of several rave reviews, it was released on VOD and Limited Edition DVD by BrinkVision on June 23, 2015.